gabemonteiro/PLPQ/README.md

 ## Known Bugs

-_Some combinations do not produce a result..._
+_Some combinations do not produce a result...._

 ## Support and contact details